 “The Slimness of Our Chances” and “Untamed Thickets.”
 Court Green, 2019.

-Mary Biddinger is the author of six full-length poetry collections, including Small Enterprise and Partial Genius, both with Black Lawrence Press.
-She teaches literature and creative writing at the University of Akron and NEOMFA program, and edits the Akron Series in Poetry for the University of Akron Press.
-Poems have recently appeared in Court Green, Poetry, Tupelo Quarterly, and Waxwing, among others.
-Biddinger has been the recipient of three Individual Excellence Awards in poetry from the Ohio Arts Council, a National Endowment for the Arts poetry fellowship, and the 2019 mid-career Cleveland Arts Prize in literature.
-She is currently at work on a new collection of prose poems, and a manuscript of small poems about ordinary things.
-Follow her at @marybid on Twitter for updates and occasional poetry prompts.
+Mary Biddinger is the author of six books of poetry, including Small Enterprise and Partial Genius: Prose Poems, both with Black Lawrence Press.
+She teaches literature and creative writing at the University of Akron, and edits the Akron Series in Poetry for the University of Akron Press.
+Poems and flash fiction have recently appeared in The Adroit Journal, Court Green, The Laurel Review, On the Seawall, Poetry, Southern Indiana Review, and Waxwing, among others.
+Biddinger has been the recipient of three Individual Excellence Awards from the Ohio Arts Council, a National Endowment for the Arts fellowship, and the 2019 mid-career Cleveland Arts Prize in literature.
+Her seventh collection of poems, Department of Elegy, will be published by Black Lawrence Press in early 2022.

 I was born in California but grew up in a number of